Updating Java Libraries

 If you use different data elements while creating the policy, then modify the data elements used in the AI Developer Edition accordingly before running the modules.

-Install and set up the New Foundational Architecture (NFA) and AI Team Edition using the steps from the NFA documentation and the respective feature documentation.
+Install and set up the Protegrity Provisioned Cluster (PPC) and AI Team Edition using the steps from the PPC documentation and the respective feature documentation.

 Install Application Protector Java libraries using the steps from the Application Protector Java documentation.

-Note: When prompted for the ESA IP address, enter the IP address of the NFA ESA.
+Note: When prompted for the ESA IP address, enter the hostname of the PPC.
 Similarly, when prompted for the ESA listening port number, enter

 25400.
-This IP address and the port number enables the protector to integrate with the NFA ESA.Include the
+This enables the protector to integrate with the PPC.Include the

 ApplicationProtectorJava.jarin the classpath of your applications.Navigate to the location where the AI Developer Edition is cloned.